 In the past decades, Eosta has grown to be the international company it is today.
-The company represents more than a hundred thousand organic and bio-dynamic growers in six continents, reaching consumers throughout Europe and far beyond.
+The company represents more than hundred thousand organic and bio-dynamic growers in six continents, reaching consumers throughout Europe and far beyond.
 The head office with adjacent logistic facilities is located in Waddinxveen, the Netherlands.

-It is Eosta's intention to communicate to consumers the added value of organic farming for both our environment as well as the people involved.
-From 2004 onwards this view has led to the development of the "trace & tell" trademark; Nature & More, and an integrated communication and evaluation tool for sustainable food production; the Sustainability Flower.
+It is Eosta's intention to communicate the value of organic farming for society with consumers, in order to create added value for the growers.
+From 2004 onwards this view has led to the development of "trace & tell" trademark; Nature & More, and the integrated communication and evaluation tool for sustainable food production; the Sustainability Flower.